 In 2007 and 2008, I did a master by research at the National University of Singapore, working with Prof. Chew Yong Tian and Dr Christopher Yap.
 My thesis was on a new data-analysis technique called the Hilbert-Huang transform.
 This was a double-degree programme with the École polytechnique, Paris, where I did my undergraduate and first Master from 2004 to 2007.

-- 2016 - present: Lecturer in Applied Mathematics, School of Mathematics, University of Manchester
+- 2016 - 2020: Lecturer in Applied Mathematics, School of Mathematics, University of Manchester

 - 2013 - 2016: Nevile Research Fellow in Applied Mathematics, Magdalene College, Cambridge